KAI-FLEXI/1D-Cut-Optimizer/refund-policy.md

 - Refunds may not be provided for reasons outside of technical failures or product defects.
 - All refund decisions are final.

-For further questions or concerns, please contact our support team at [kaiflexitech@gmail.com](mailto:kaiflexitech@gmail.com).
+For further questions or concerns, please contact our support team at [support@flexitech.tech](mailto:support@flexitech.tech).